Zezombye/the-jjonak-bossfight/README.md

 When in FFYL mode, the player will have the hacked status, have greatly reduced speed and have a "bronze aim" effect (aim speed that varies every 0.25 second).
 He will be invisible to enemies, but not phased out, so that he may be used as cover while resurrecting.

 The FFYL mode also has a timer.
 If that timer expires, the player is dead.
 The duration of the timer decreases with each revive, so that if a player is downed several times successively, he will eventually die.
 The timer is put on pause while the player is being resurrected.
 The duration of the timer gradually increases with time alive (if it decreased by being revived), until it reaches the original maximum.

+In phase 2, if a player enters FFYL mode, JJonak will spawn 2 (TBD) bot Zenyattas so that the players may use them to revive.

 To revive a downed ally, the player must hold crouch while within range and LoS of the ally.
 During this time, the player will also have greatly reduced speed, and will not be able to use any weapon or ability.
 While holding crouch, the revive bar will increase.
 If the resurrection is interrupted, the revive bar will decay but not be immediately reduced to 0.
 The player is revived once the revive bar is full.